CollaboraOnline/collabora-online-sdk-examples/webapp/php/README.md

 ## Run the example

+1. Start your browser and make it point to the url `http://<host>/example_php`

+   To make it reachable by the Collabora Online server you need to use as `<host>` the IP address of the machine where the Apache instance is running.
+In case the Apache server can't be reached you could also need to open the port for the http service on the firewall.

+   When both the Collabora Online server and the Apache server belong to the same LAN `<host>` should be a local IP address.

+   In case the Collabora Online server is on a remote host on the internet, `<host>` must be the public IP address of the machine where the Apache server is running.

-1. Start your browser and make it point to the url `http://localhost/example_php` (in case you enabled SSL support for Apache, you should use `https` in place of `http`).
+   In case you enabled SSL support for Apache, you should use `https` in place of `http`.
 2. In the form text field enter the address for your Collabora Online server including the protocol scheme, then click on the `Load Collabora Online` button.
 3. An instance of Collabora Online should appear into an iframe embedded in the same page,